-- we may be unable to demonstrate to laboratories, clinics, clinicians, physicians, payors, and patients that our products are superior to alternatives with respect to value, convenience, accuracy, scope of coverage, and other factors; - third-party coverage and reimbursement are currently primarily limited to high-risk pregnancies and may not gain acceptance for use in the average-risk pregnancy population or for the screening of microdeletions, limiting the overall addressable market; - third-party payors may set the amounts of reimbursement at prices that reduce our profit margins or do not allow us to cover our expenses; - we may not be able to maintain and grow effective sales and marketing capabilities; - our sales and marketing efforts may fail to effectively reach customers or communicate the benefits of our products;
+- we may be unable to demonstrate to laboratories, clinics, clinicians, physicians, payors, and patients that our products are superior to alternatives with respect to value, convenience, accuracy, scope of coverage, and other factors; - third-party coverage and reimbursement are currently primarily limited to high-risk pregnancies and, despite recent ACOG guidelines regarding average-risk pregnancies, may not gain acceptance for use in the average-risk pregnancy population or for the screening of microdeletions, limiting the overall addressable market; - third-party payors may set the amounts of reimbursement at prices that reduce our profit margins or do not allow us to cover our expenses; - we may not be able to maintain and grow effective sales and marketing capabilities; - our sales and marketing efforts may fail to effectively reach customers or communicate the benefits of our products; - superior alternatives to our products may be developed and commercialized; - we may experience supply constraints, including due to the failure of our key suppliers to provide required sequencing instruments and reagents; - the FDA may initiate rulemaking to impose premarket review, clearance, or approval or other requirements over laboratory developed tests, or LDTs; and - the FDA or other U.S. or foreign regulatory or legislative bodies may adopt new regulations or policies or take other actions that impose significant restrictions on our ability to market our products.